 For the latest COVID information Click Here.

-This information has been written for people with certain types of arthritis(known as rheumatologic conditions) to provide general information about vaccination.
+This information is for people with certain types of arthritis(known as rheumatologic conditions) to provide general information about vaccination.
 It does not provide specific advice for each condition or each vaccine.

 For information on COVID-19 vaccination for Rheumatology patients click here.

-“Live” vaccines should be avoided if you are taking medication such as prednisolone at a dose of 20 mg or more a day or a biologic (see Zostavax).
-This is because live vaccines contain a small dose of weakened virus which can cause infection if the immune system is reduced.
+“Live” vaccines should be avoided if you are taking medication such as prednisolone at a dose of 20 mg or more a day or a biologic or targeted DMARD (b/tsDMARD) (see Zostavax).
+This is because live vaccines contain a small dose of weakened virus which can cause infection if the immune system is suppressed.
 For this reason, most vaccines are not live.

 Herpes zoster (Zostavax/shingles) and varicella (chicken pox) vaccine

 Shingles is a disease caused by reactivation (“waking up”) of the chickenpox virus.
 It causes painful fluid-filled blisters along the course of a nerve, e.g. on the trunk or in the eye.
 It is relatively common (1 in every 100 people) – especially in older people and in people with certain types of arthritis taking medication which suppresses the immune system.